gwendall/meteor-iron-router-cordova-only/README.md

   redirectingDelay: 1000, // Delay before redirecting
   only: [], // Only apply redirect to certain routes - pass an array of route names
-  except: [], // Apply redirect to all routes except some - pass an array of route names });
+  except: [], // Apply redirect to all routes except some - pass an array of route names
+  development: true // Pass true if you want the redirect to happen in development mode (false by default) });
 ```